The candidate needed a catchy slogan for his television ad. Something about the community he wanted to represent and how he'd unite it.

 "If you or your team are getting much sleep during the get-out-the-vote sweep, you are not doing your job," Blodgett said.

-During the seminar on TV ads, the participants split into five groups and had 30 minutes to develop a two-minute political ad.
+During the seminar on television ads, the participants split into five groups and were given 30 minutes to develop a two-minute political ad.

-He got the slogan slightly wrong.
+He got the slogan slightly wrong, forgetting the active verb and the plural neighborhoods.
 And the day he told people to vote was different from the day advertised on the campaign sign.

 But he did remember to ask people to vote for him, which many of the other candidates forgot.